 Nestled in the Blue Mountains near Glenbrook, Euroka Campground is a great spot, close to some of the state’s most spectacular hikes and bushwalks.
 There’s plenty of space and the campsites are spread out, so you should be able to find a private spot to pitch your tent.
 This campsite is surrounded by glorious, towering gum trees in the Blue Mountains National Park.
 It does have fabulous fire pits, but make sure you bring your own wood!

-If you’re a Wild Woman who loves the sound of the ocean, the sand between your toes, and going for a cheeky dip in the moonlight, Yagon Campground near Seal Rocks is a great option.
-Ignore its busy neighbour, Trechery – Yagon is more secluded, quieter and nestled in amongst the trees.
+If you’re a Wild Woman who loves the sound of the ocean, the sand between your toes, and going for a cheeky dip in the moonlight, Yagon campground near Seal Rocks is a great option.
+Ignore its busy neighbour, Treachery – Yagon is more secluded, quieter and nestled amongst the trees.
 It’s not far from Sydney and is just a walk away from practically deserted, pristine beaches.
 It’s the perfect blend of bush and coast and you’ll find stunning walks along the headland.
-It’s a great location for a long weekend getaway.
+It’s a great location for a long-weekend getaway.

 North Era Campground

 North Era Campground is in Sydney’s Royal National Park on the Coast Track.
 The 26km hike from Bundeena to Otford is a favourite of ours, with the trail exploring the sparkling coastline, dense bushland, and secluded beaches.
 This campsite can only be accessed by foot, which is what makes it so special – it’s extremely quiet.
 Campers need to be self-sufficient, so you’ll have to bring your own water for drinking, washing, and cooking.

 Late winter and early spring is a great time to explore Royal National Park because it’s not too warm and you’ll still get the chance to catch glimpses of whales and dolphins on the horizon.
 Don’t forget to hike around to the glorious Figure 8 Pools!